weezy20/replace-exe/README.md

 The current strategy is to place temporary exes in `%TMP%` or `%TEMP%` & if that fails due to cross filesystem paths (exe & temp dir being on different filesystems) we fallback to storing the temp exe helpers in current parent of running exe unless `selfDeleteExcludingPath(p)` is provided in which case, the parent of `p` would be selected & as a fallback, we would go back to using the same parent dir of current-exe.

+> Recommended guidelines:

+> - Call these functions at most once each per program execution
+> - If using both, always do selfReplace before selfDelete
+> - Ideally, make them mutually exclusive in your application logic

 ---

 ### Demo